 - Zurich: 21.15%

 The tax is levied on the basis of the company’s net income, i.e. gross income minus all commercially justified expenses.

 Ordinary taxpayers are subject to Swiss income taxes on their worldwide income (except for income from real estate abroad and income from business enterprises undertaken directly by the taxpayer).
 The ordinary income tax rate applies to all types of income, such as employment income and pensions.

-The top income tax rate varies significantly from canton to canton such as:
+The highest marginal tax rate varies significantly from canton to canton, such as: